nodenv/nodenv-nvmrc/README.md

 ## Usage

-Once you've installed the plugin you can verify that it's working by `cd`ing into a project that has a `.nvmrc` file and does not have a `.node-version` file.
+Once you've installed the plugin, you can verify that it's working by `cd`ing into a project that has a `.nvmrc` file and does not have a `.node-version` file.
 From anywhere in the project's tree, run `nodenv which node`.

 ## Gotcha

 Due to the limitaion of nodenv's plugin system, some commands were not reading the version from `.nvmrc`.

 - `nodenv install` without version is not able to install new Node version specified in `.nvmrc`.
 - `nodenv local` without version is not able to retrieve the version specified in `.nvmrc`

 ## Contributing

 To run tests, install [bats](https://github.com/sstephenson/bats) and [nodenv](https://github.com/nodenv/nodenv), then run `bats test` in the base directory of this plugin

 ## Credits